top of page

 I spend a significant percentage of my time reading research and accessing key texts on coaching and leadership subjects.
 One of my top 5 Clifton Strengths is 'learner' and this is one of the reasons I love the my job.
 As well as the vast amount of professional reading I undertake, and my own action research, I also regularly attend workshops, seminars and training delivered by others. â€‹â€‹

-Reasons to choose Vicky Crane coaching.jpg
+Reasons to choose me school coaching.jpg

 How my skills can benefit you